 Mary Westmacott is the pen name Agatha Christie used for six novels which are usually referred to as romances.
 It may baffle some people that Agatha Christie, Queen of Crime, ever wrote romance.
-Actually the baffling thing is the idea that these books are romances.
+Actually the baffling thing is that these books are considered romances.
 Perhaps the genre has changed, but one of the defining elements of the romance genre is the happy ending, the resolved issues and the blissful relationship.

 Mary Westmacott does not write these kinds of stories.
-One could argue that many of Agatha Christie’s crime novels have happier endings and happier couples than those that feature in these supposed “romances.”
+One could argue that many of Agatha Christie’s crime novels have happier endings and healthier relationships than those that feature in these supposed “romances.”
 That being said, I would recommend these for Christie fans.
 These plots have the same care and attention to detail as she gives to her mysteries.
 In fact, you could argue that the Mary Westmacott novels are mystery novels – only they are exploring the mysteries of the human heart.
 These mysteries are much more difficult to solve, much harder to explain with a neat detective monologue.
 The twists are not about unexpected murderers, but rather reinterpretations of people and actions you might have thought you knew.

 If you were looking for a genre romance, on the other hand, reading Mary Westmacott may disappoint you.
 There are levels of unhappy endings, though, so I’ve compiled a handy ranking sheet of these novels by how well I think they fit into the romance genre.
 Be warned: while I am trying to describe these in the broadest possible terms, I don’t think I can completely avoid spoilers when talking about how happy (or not) these endings are.
 Let the countdown begin!